-A tag cloud, also known as a word cloud or wordle, or wordle, is a visual representation of the most popular words (or tags) in free-form text data.
-Each tag, single word, or collocation will vary in size depending on its importance.
+A tag cloud, also known as a word cloud, wordle, or weighted list, is a visual representation of the most popular words (or tags) found in free-form text.
+Tags or single words, and collocations vary in size in a tag cloud depending on their importance.

-Let’s dive into some tag cloud examples, to help you understand how they can deliver valuable insights.
+Let’s dive into some tag cloud examples in business, to help you understand how they can deliver valuable insights.

-Maybe you receive thousands of customer support tickets at work and want to know what customers are complaining about most.
-First, you could use a tag cloud to immediately spot the topics customers are mentioning most often, but you’d also need to combine your tag cloud with sentiment analysis to see which topics are being mentioned negatively
+Maybe you receive thousands of customer support tickets at work and want to know what customers are complaining about most often.
+First, you could use a tag cloud to immediately spot the topics customers are mentioning most often, but you might also want to visualize sentiments in a tag cloud to see which topics are being mentioned negatively or positively.